NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 }
 ```

 where `name` is the new name for the cohort.
-For example, to update the current cohort's name to `My Cohort` the
+For example, to update the current cohort's name to `My Cohort`, the
 following code can be used:

 ```typescript